Akash-2006/prompt-exercise/README.md

-# AI Research Paper Summarizer
+# Prompt Evaluation Exercise

-This is a Vue.js web application that allows users to upload research papers (PDF or text), choose topics of interest, and receive AI-generated summaries based on their selected topics.
+This is a Vue.js web application that helps users practice and improve their prompt engineering skills.
+Users can select from different topics, receive contextual scenarios, write prompts, and get AI-powered scoring and feedback.

 ## 🚀 Features
-- 📂 Upload research papers in PDF or text format
-- 🧠 AI-powered summarization by topic
-- 🗂️ Topic selection to focus summaries on user interests
-- 💾 View and download generated summaries
+- 🎯 **Topic Selection** - Choose from various categories to practice prompt writing
+- 📝 **Context Scenarios** - Get relevant background information and scenarios for each topic
+- ✍️ **Prompt Interface** - Write and submit your prompts in a clean, user-friendly interface
+- � **Scoring System** - Receive numerical scores (0-100) for your prompt quality
+- 💡 **AI Feedback** - Get detailed suggestions and recommendations for improvement
-- 🎨 Clean and modern UI built with Vue.js and Tailwind CSS
+- 🎨 **Modern UI** - Clean interface built with Vue.js and Tailwind CSS
+- ⚡ **Real-time Loading** - Interactive loading states and smooth user experience

 ## 🏗️ Tech Stack
 - **Frontend:** Vue 3 + Vite
-- **Styling:** Tailwind CSS
+- **Styling:** Tailwind CSS + Custom CSS
-- **AI Engine:** OpenAI GPT models (via API)
+- **AI Engine:** AI-powered prompt evaluation and scoring
+- **State Management:** Vue 3 Composition API

 ## 📦 Project Setup